mahirlabibdihan/Modern-iGraphics/README.md

 This is an extended version of the iGraphics library with multiple image formats support and some additional features.
 New features will be added incrementally upon request.
 Original author of iGraphics is S. M. Shahriar Nirjon.

-See `imageDemo.cpp` for example usage of the new features.
+See the following files for example usage of the new features.
+- `imageDemo.cpp`
+- `SpriteDemo.cpp`
+- `MouseDemo.cpp`

 ## Additional Features
 - Define new Image structure to store image data.
-Load once, use multiple times.
-Reduces File I/O operations.
+This structure is used to load the images in memory and display them on the screen without the need of reading from disk  every time.
 ```
 typedef struct{
     unsigned char* data;